House of Words wooden menu frame

 Best of all- its languages are stored and processed LOCALLY, in the device.
 DoDoDuck doesn't need to consult servers on the internet.
 And it doesn't depend on WIFI.

 DoDoDuck comes with four or five pre-loaded languages.
 One was French, the official language.
 But I couldn't converse in Polynesian, the native language.
 It wasn't supported.
-I think you can replace one of your downloaded languages with a new one, when you have internet.
+I believe you can replace one of your downloaded languages with a new one, via internet.

 Wave Surfing Montage